Inderjeet0003/Minstagram/README.md

 # Minstagram

-Features :
-Sneaky features of Minstagram ✅ :
+Features of Minstagram ✅ :

 ⭐ Create Your Profile
 ⭐ LOgin & SignUp using Jwt token Authentication